-As of September 30, 2015, two portfolio companies, Sunshine Media Holdings and Heartland, were either fully or partially omon-accrual status, with an aggregate debt cost basis of approximately \$26.4 million, or 7.1% of the cost basis of all debt investments in our portfolio.
+As of September 30, 2015, two portfolio companies, Sunshine Media Holdings and Heartland, were either fully or partially ornon-accrual status, with an aggregate debt cost basis of approximately \$26.4 million, or 7.1% of the cost basis of all debt investments in our portfolio.
 During the quarter ended December 31, 2014, we sold our investment in Midwest Metal, which had been on non-accrual status.
 Effective January 1, 2015, we placed GFRC onnon-accrual status and restored two tranches of Sunshine debt to accrual status and effective April 1, 2015, we placed Saunders on non-accrual status.
-During the quarter ended September 30, 2015, we sold our investment in Saunders, which was on non-accrual status and restored it to accrual status.
-As of September 30, 2014, three portfolio companies were omon-accrual status, with an aggregate debt cost basis of approximately \$51.4 million, or 16.1%, of the cost basis of all debt investments in our portfolio.
-Effective January 1, 2014, we placed Heartland on non-accrual status and effective June 1, 2014 we placed Midwest Metal onnon-accrual status.
+During the quarter ended September 30, 2015, we sold our investment in Saunders, which was on non-accrual status and restructured our investment in GFRC and restored it to accrual status.
+As of September 30, 2014, three portfolio companies were onnon-accrual status, with an aggregate debt cost basis of approximately \$51.4 million, or 16.1%, of the cost basis of all debt investments in our portfolio.
+Effective January 1, 2014, we placed Midwest Metal onnon-accrual status.
 During the quarter ended December 31, 2013, we sold our investment in LocalTel, LLC ("LocalTel"), which had been on non-accrual status.